 No matter how you choose to enjoy Ann Arbor, be sure to follow the requirements and recommendations of local and state health officials, the CDC, and your health care provider.
 All individuals are urged to continue to adhere to social distancing guidelines, practice frequent hand washing and use face coverings when in public.

-To get the most out of the Huron River Water Trail (HRWT) and its Trail Towns, consider the following.
+To get the most out of the Huron River Water Trail (HRWT) and its Trail Towns, please consider the following:

 The HRWT’s Trip Planner is an online resource that shows the entire trail through five counties in Southeast Michigan.
 Interactive maps allow for zooming into each section and studying the services along the route.
-There are several recommended trips for upper, middle and lower sections of the river under the “Trips” tab.
-Look at the whole river under “Explore.” www.huronriverwatertrail.org
+Look at the whole river under the “Explore” tab.
+There are several recommended trips for upper, middle and lower sections of the river under Recommended Trips.

 The waterproof Paddler’s Companion is a flip book containing rich, full-color maps of the trail with 3-5 river miles per page.
 The book is loaded with details including boat rental locations, safety tips, and amenities in the five largest Trail Towns.
 Purchase one for $15 at huronriverwatertrail.org or at one of the participating retailers and communities.

-To be ready for a longer paddle you need to be physically fit, gain experience and comfort paddling a canoe or kayak in a variety of water and weather conditions, and gain navigation skills.
+To be ready for a longer paddle, you need to be physically fit, have experience paddling a canoe or kayak in a variety of water and weather conditions, and have solid navigation skills.
 Paddling instruction is offered throughout Southeast Michigan; local clubs offer both on-the-water and pool sessions depending on the time of year.
-Teach yourself how to use a map and compass, or attend a workshop through a hiking club, scout group, or outdoor recreational store.
+Teach yourself how to use a map and compass, or attend a workshop through a local club, scout group, or outdoor recreational store.